patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

 Note, the placeholder text in your text entry filter should indicate what the user can filter on.
 If the inputted string is constrained to filter a **single column**, the placeholder text of the input field should read “Filter by _attribute name_”.
 If the inputted string filters **all columns**, the placeholder text of the input field should read “Filter” instead.

 #### Behavior
 Although both basic filter components have the same end result, they differ in when the search is triggered.
-With search inputs, the data in the table automatically filters as you type.
+With search inputs, the data in the table automatically filters as the user types.
 With input groups, the user must press enter to apply the search, and start filtering data in the table.

 **Note:** With both basic filter components, the user can only filter by one input at a time.